 But the narrative is gradually changing.
 We are right in the middle of a historical paradigm shift.
 It is pertinent that we all come together as one and support initiatives that elevate the status of Nurses in the healthcare community and the world at large.

 Let Nurses Begin To “Think More”

 I know, from experience, what “the tradition” has done to many Nurses.
-And I have never been a slave to these traditions that do not have the weight or intelligence to shoot the Nursing profession to the heights that she should be.
+And I have never been a slave to these traditions that do not have the weight or intelligence to shoot the Nursing profession to the heights that we should be.

 A lot of us are still silent slaves to these traditions.
 We unknowingly bring ourselves under.
 When you tell some people that a Nurse can and should do this, they are surprised and worried.
 They are not accustomed to that way of thinking, it’s alien and foreign to them.

 From their own purview, Nurses should not be allowed to rise too high.
-They should remain the humble servants of the healthcare community – are you seeing one of the many traditional thoughts that have been suppressing our potentials as a profession?
+They should remain the humble servants of the healthcare community – are you seeing one of the many traditional thoughts that have been suppressing our potential as a profession?

 When I think about the emergence of the Digital Age, I am filled with joy, because, everyone now has an equal space on the playing ground of innovation.
 It doesn’t matter if you have an MBBS or a Ph.D., or you are an APRN.

 No, no one cares about all that.
 What we want to see is what you have in you!
 Show us!

 You can reach out, seize the tools available out there, and create something that is of value to humanity.